Azure-Samples/iot-edge-deployment-engine/docs/azdevops.md

 ### Prepare variable and secrets in Azure Key Vault.

 Add the following variables to the Azure Key Vault you will be using for storing secrets used by the pipeline:
-  - `GITPAT` = GitHub personal access token
-  - `GITUSER` = a GitHub repo with access to this private repo
   - `IOTHUBHOSTNAME` = IoT Hub hostname in the form of `xxx.azure-devices.net`
   - `KEYVAULTURI` = Key Vault URI including `https://` prefix.
 This could be another Key Vault account than the one you are adding your secrets to, as it will be used for replacing secrets in manifest files.
 This is optional and only needed if you are replacing secret placeholders in the manifest `json` files.